 House of Air (San Francisco)

-We met (frequent contributor) Karen and her 3 year old, Lazarro, in San Francisco's trampoline park: House of Air.
-While the location is super cool, just steps from Crissy Field and a fabulous view of the Golden Gate Bridge, House of Air has a crazy appealing feature in plain view of all the guests, that is off-limits some of the time; it’s a training area called Open Air for their camps and classes.
+San Francisco’s trampoline park, House of Air, is just steps away from Crissy Field with a fabulous view of the Golden Gate Bridge.
+While the location is super cool, House of Air has a crazy appealing feature in plain view of all the guests, that is off-limits some of the time; it’s a training area called Open Air for their camps and classes.
 Check their website to see if you’ll be able to use it.
 On the basic matrix of trampolines that general admission (Ages 7+) gets you access to, my kids especially loved the divider that you can jump off of to get some height.

 Parent pro tips on trampoline parks